-The Sainsbury Family Charitable Trusts is the operating office of 18 grant-making trusts established by three generations of the Sainsbury family.
-The trusts’ donations to charitable causes over several decades represent one of the leading examples of sustained philanthropy in Britain.
+The Sainsbury Family Charitable Trusts is the operating office of 17 different independent grant-making trusts established by members of three generations of the Sainsbury family.
+It exists to provide economies of scale in the management of the trusts’ activities.
+It does not make grants; only the individual trusts do so.
+The trusts’ support for charitable causes over more than 50 years represents one of the leading examples of sustained philanthropy in Britain.

-Each trust works autonomously as an independent legal entity with a separate board of trustees, actively led by an individual member of the family with keenly-followed interests.
+Each trust is an independent legal entity with its own separate and autonomous board of trustees, actively led by an individual member of the Sainsbury family.
+Each trust’s charitable giving follows the family member’s own interests, priorities and ways of working.

-The trustees take an active role in their grant-making, employing a range of specialist staff and advisers to research their areas of interest and bring forward suitable proposals.
+The trustees take an active role in their grant-making, employing specialist staff and advisers to research their areas of interest and bring forward suitable proposals.
 Many of the trusts work closely with their chosen beneficiaries over a long period to achieve particular objectives.

-Several trusts have their own web-sites, which give comprehensive information about their activities:
+The following trusts have their own web-sites, which give comprehensive information about their activities and, where relevant, their application procedures:

 The Alan and Babette Sainsbury Charitable Fund